dxw/playbook/playbook.md

 while not jumping to conclusions.
 This means we carefully balance rigorous analysis with light-touch insight.

-Either way, we show clear links between research, analysis and the changes we make to products and services.
+Either way, we show clear links between research activities, findings and the changes we make to products and services.
 We try to make sure we collect the right data, share it often, and use it to decide what to do next.